-More than 3 million adult Americans have glaucoma, making it one of the leading causes of blindness in the U.S.
+More than 3 million adult Americans have glaucoma.
+This makes it one of the leading causes of blindness in the U.S.

 Congenital glaucoma is rare.
-It is present in some infants at birth or within the first few years of life.
-Infants with glaucoma usually have cloudy corneas (the front of the eye) that are sensitive to light, and have excessive tearing.
-Severe vision loss and even blindness may occur if the problem is not diagnosed and treated early.
-When a similar type of glaucoma occurs between age 3 and adulthood, it is called juvenile glaucoma.
+Some infants have it at birth or get it within the first few years of life.
+You’ll notice that your child’s corneas (the front of his eye) are cloudy and that his eyes are sensitive to light and tear up all the time.
+If the problem isn’t diagnosed and treated early, he could lose some or all of his vision.
+There’s a similar type that shows up between age 3 and adulthood.
+It’s called juvenile glaucoma.